The Gap

 Not disappearing, but compressing.
 Ten roles may become three.
 The skills transfer.
 The titles shift.

-The first column leans into the tools, which is the opposite of the instinct most people have.
-The second column is the one almost everyone overlooks: electricians, nurse practitioners, HVAC technicians, welders.
-Demand for these roles is rising for reasons that have nothing to do with software.
-Demographics, electrification, reshoring, and decades of underinvestment in infrastructure are driving it.
+The second, work that depends on showing up in person, is the category most of us have not thought much about: electricians, nurse practitioners, HVAC technicians, welders.
+Demand is rising for reasons that have nothing to do with software.
+Demographics, electrification, reshoring of manufacturing, and decades of underinvestment in infrastructure are driving it.

-Column three is where we have been sending entry-level talent for the last decade.
-It is not a list of failures.
-These are careers that were safe and reasonable as recently as 2021, held by people who trained seriously and are still needed.
+The third, work that is being absorbed into the tools, is where we have pointed entry-level talent for the last decade.
+These were safe, reasonable careers as recently as 2021, held by people who trained seriously and whose experience is still valuable.
 The work is changing shape, and the skills transfer.
-This is a transition, not a verdict.
+This is a transition, not a verdict on anyone doing the work.

 If your child is training for one of those roles, the skills almost always transfer to something nearby.
 The transition is easier the earlier you start looking.